FenrisAkashi/ForbisWebsite/Readme.md

 services.html: Done unless services need to be changed or added. gallery.html: Just needs all of the images resized to fit properly.
-Largest square proportions and then resize to 500 x 500 pixels. reviews.html: Nothing done on this yet.
-Would like to be able to connect to google reviews and pull them in somehow. contact.html: Need quote, call, and directions buttons to work.
+Largest square proportions and then resize to 500 x 500 pixels. reviews.html: Google reviews embeded using elfsight.
+Need to discuss options w/Forbis. contact.html: Need quote button to work.

 Perhaps add his logo to all of the pages.